VTimofeenko/overlay-maintain-tools/README.md

 **Commands**:

 * `check-remote-versions`: Prints report on the versions of packages.
-* `check-repology`: Returns newest versions known to repology.
+* `check-repology`: Returns versions known to repology.
 * `mkreadme`: Creates a README for an overlay.

 # Commands